How to Write SMART Goals For Success (with Examples)

 Relevant

 Use your time and energy to work on goals that matter to you.
-The more important it is in your life the higher your chances of successfully fulfilling your goal.
+The more important it is to you, the higher your chances of successfully fulfilling your goal.

 Time Bound

 SMART goals are time-bound.
 This means setting a time limit on when you want to achieve your goal.
-Your time for achieving the goal should be attainable, but you don’t want to give yourself too much time either.
+You have to find a happy medium between attainable and too much time.
 You want to set a time to force yourself to stick to the plan and reach your goal before the deadline.

 Putting it all together, a SMART goal could be something like I will lose 30 pounds in 3 months.
 By going to the gym at least 4 times a week and doing a minimum of 30 mins of cardio.